entropicalabs/openqaoa/README.md

 optimizer_obj()
 ```

-The result of the optimisation will the be accessible as
+The result of the optimization will the be accessible as
 ```
 optimizer_obj.results_information()
 ```